Ljan Station: History

 In addition to passenger transport, wood from Enebakk was carried overland to Ljan and then freighted by rail to the city.
 Next door was a coaching inn which had a restaurant.
-The train station's spelling was changed from Lian to Ljan on April 1894.
+The train station's spelling was changed from Lian to Ljan in April 1894.
 From 1895 some of the trains were extended to Kullebunden (later renamed Kolbotn Station).
 Ljan was one of the first Norwegian stations to receive an interlocking system, on 1 January 1901.
 This was a limited system which was not fail proof, so the operation had to manually control that they did not place the switches in a conflicting manner.

 Work on a new route between Ljan and Holm started in 1917.
 It involved demolishing the Ljan Viaduct south of the station and rerouting the line via a new Hauketo Station.
 The realignment of the route made it necessary to build a new station at Ljan.
 At the same time the route past the station was rebuilt to double track.
 Just south of Ljan Station the 80 m Sole Tunnel was built—the first double-track tunnel in Norway.
 The original station building was replaced with a new station building designed by Gerhard Fischer at NSB Arkitektkontor.
 The old station was bought as a private residence and moved to Herregårdsveien 6B.
 A complete interlocking system became operational on 12 May 1926.

 Electrification of the Østfold Line started in the 1930s, and the section from Oslo to Ljan was completed on 9 December 1936 and from Ljan to Kolbotn on 18 January 1937.
-The station became unmanned in 1988.
+The station became unstaffed in 1988.
 Operation of the station building was taken over by Ljan Vel, a residents' association.
 A café was opened in the station building in 1996.
 The Norwegian National Rail Administration upgraded the information system in 2010, including new speakers, information boards with real-time information.